 Who can enter?

-All meets the club is targeting will be on the club’s calendar, and you will receive an email inviting you to enter.
-You should always make sure that you have subscribed to the relevant groups on the club's mailing system.
+All meet's which the club targets will be on the club’s calendar, and you will receive an email inviting you to enter.
+You should make sure that you have subscribed to the relevant groups on the club's mailing system Club Organisor.
 (You can check or update them by going to your invoice account page and selecting 'Subscribe to Mail' from the drop down menu.)
-There will be information on the meet, as well as the club’s meet entry form included.
-It is important that you read all the information provided, as there may be qualifying times included in the entry pack.

 Please note that some meets (Masters, Regionals, Open Water, Nationals) will require you to enter as an individual as opposed to through the club.

-If your swimmer has yet to achieve a time in an event at a licensed meet, some, (usually Level 3 meets) may let a swimmer enter.
-If this is the case, please take advice from the Open Meets Secretary (email@example.com) as to how to enter, and please ask your swimmer’s coach as to which events should be targeted.
+If your swimmer has yet to achieve a time in an event at a licensed meet, some, (usually Level 3,4 meets) may let a swimmer enter without a time.
+If this is the case, please take advice from the Open Meets Secretary, email@example.com as to how to enter, and please ask your swimmer’s coach as to which events should be targeted.

 Masters meet entries can be different as many Masters meets are not licensed.
-It is important to note this if you wish to use any times achieved at these meets in a competition which requires times to have been achieved at licensed meets (e.g. County Championships).
+It is important to note this if you wish to use any times achieved at these meets in a competition which requires tthat the times have to be achieved at licensed meets (e.g. County Championships).

-If your swimmer has a long course and not short course time (or vice versa), please use the time converter available from here to ensure an accurate time is included on the entry form.
+If your swimmer has a long course and not short course time (or vice versa), please use the time converter (click below) to ensure an accurate time is included on the entry form.